Nuitka/Nuitka-website/doc/posts/nuitka-release-0529.rst

    time and memory, and this shaved of 0.3% of Nuitka memory usage, as these can also become dangling.

--  Class dictionaries are now proper dictionarties in optimization, using some dedicated code for name lookups that are transformed to dedicated locals dictionary or mapping (Python3) accesses.
+-  Class dictionaries are now proper dictionaries in optimization, using some dedicated code for name lookups that are transformed to dedicated locals dictionary or mapping (Python3) accesses.
 This currently does not fully optimize, but will in coming releases, and saves about 25% of memory compared to the old code.